-No. Wording Applicant Recommendation Expiry date 12 Leaded solder utilized in stacked, area array electronics packaging within ionizing radiation detectors including CT and Xray General Electric Healthcare On-going Control of the control of t 13 Lead in platinized platinum electrodes for measurement instruments The Japanese Business Council in Europe "Lead in platinized platinum electrodes used for conductivity measurements where at least one of the following conditions applies: a.
+No. Wording Applicant Recommendation Expiry date 12 Leaded solder utilized in stacked, area array electronics packaging within ionizing radiation detectors including CT and Xray General Electric Healthcare "Lead in solder in one interface of large area stacked die elements with more than 500 interconnects per interface which are used in x-ray detectors of CT and X-ray systems" Expires 1 January 2020 13 Lead in platinized platinum electrodes for measurement instruments The Japanese Business Council in Europe "Lead in platinized platinum electrodes used for conductivity measurements where at least one of the following conditions applies: a.
 Wide Range Measurements with a conductivity range covering more than 1 order of magnitude (e.g. range between 0.1mS/m and 5 mS/m) in laboratory applications for unknown concentrations b.
 Measurements of solutions where an accuracy of +/- 1% of the sample range and where high corrosion resistance of the electrode are required for: I. Solutions with an acidity < pH 1; or II.
 Solutions with an alkalinity >pH 13; or III.
 Corrosive solutions containing halogen gas c.
 Measurements of conductivities above 100 mS/m that must be performed with portable instruments" Or; Lead in platinized platinum electrodes for measurement instruments Expires 31.12.2018 (5 years after exemption is granted) 14 Lead in solders for the ignition module and other electronic engine controls mounted directly on or close to the cylinder of hand-held engines (classes SH: 1, SH: 2, SH: 3 of 2002/88/EC) ANDREAS STIHL AG & Co.
-KG Lead in solders and termination finishes of electrical and electronic components and finishes of printed circuit boards used in ignition modules and other electrical and electronic engine control systems, which for technical reasons, must be mounted directly on or in the crankcase or cylinder of hand-held combustion engines (classes SH: 1, SH: 2, SH: 3 of 2002/88/EC) Expires 31.12.2018 (5 years after exemption is granted) 15 Hand crafted luminous discharge tubes (HLDT) used for signs, decorative or general lighting and The European Signs Federation Mercury in hand crafted luminous discharge tubes (HLDT) used for signs, decorative or Inconclusive
+KG Lead in solders and termination finishes of electrical and electronic components and finishes of printed circuit boards used in ignition modules and other electrical and electronic engine control systems, which for technical reasons, must be mounted directly on or in the crankcase or cylinder of hand-held combustion engines (classes SH: 1, SH: 2, SH: 3 of 2002/88/EC) Expires 31.12.2018 (5 years after exemption is granted) 15 Hand crafted luminous discharge tubes (HLDT) used for signs, decorative or general lighting and light-artwork.
+The European Signs Federation architectural and specialist lighting and light-artwork, where EP represents

 No. Wording Applicant Recommendation Expiry date

-light-artwork. architectural and specialist lighting and light-artwork, where $\it EP$ represents electrode pairs and $\it L$ is tube length in cm the mercury content shall be limited as follows:

-Mercury Content $(mg) \le \begin{cases} (\alpha \times EP) + (\frac{\beta \times L}{50}) \\ 80 \end{cases}$

-a) For Indoor applications exposed to
+Mercury Content $(mg) \le \begin{cases} (\alpha \times EP) + (\frac{\beta \times L}{50}) \\ 80 \end{cases}$ a) For Indoor applications exposed to

 temperatures continuously above 20°C

 α = 15

 β = 12

 b) For all other applications:

 α = 20

 β = 15